 What is the difference between selling, trading, and consigning?

 Selling is getting paid on the spot for your used instrument or gear.
 Trading is where you offer your used instrument or gear as full or partial payment for a new or used item in the store.
 Consignment is a contractual agreement in which we sell an item for you.
-With consignment, you get paid when the item sells.
+With consignment, you will get paid when the item sells.

 What sorts of things do you buy?